franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- **DO RIGHT NOW** Fix and finish the logic of the message date layers in chat.
+- **DO RIGHT NOW** Fix and finish the logic of the message date layers in chat:
+  - Implement something to display the layers only if that date it's not displayed already.
 - Rework messages list:
   - Add the whatsapp date tags in HTML in the normal chat and in the searching message UI.
   - Or make a way to display a div telling the date if the next message in the list have more than one day of difference